 Luke: Obi-Wan said.
 And then he killed him.

 Leia: Yeah.
-Anakin died on Naboo during the Clone Wars.
+Anakin died on Naboo during the Droid Wars.

 Luke: Naboo?
 The planet the Peace Moon blew up?